plant based diet vegan switch

 In a complete 180 from Burger King, there’s the whole food plant-based diet, which focuses on eating whole foods such as fruits, vegetables, grains, legumes, nuts, and seeds, and limits things like sugar, oil, and processed foods.
 A whole food plant-based diet can be an effective and healthy way to prevent or reverse disease and lose weight.

-Is a Plant-Based Diet Better for the Environment?
+Is a plant-based diet better for the environment?

-A study by the University of Oxford found that eliminating animal products from your diet is the best way to improve your environmental footprint.
 “A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use,” Joseph Poore, lead researcher on a study, told The Guardian.
 “It is far bigger than cutting down on your flights or buying an electric car.”

 Advertisement